 Reason # 4: Melchsee-Frutt is Excellent for All Age Groups

 No matter your age, Melchsee-Frutt is a great place to go.
-It’s a great place for adults to relax and have fun, with well-kept pastures, crystal clear water, and amazing mountain views.
+It’s a great place for adults to relax and have fun, with well-kept pastures, crystal-clear water, and amazing mountain views.

 Listed below are some things you might like about Melchsee-Frutt:

 - Fantastic Views: Despite sounding like a broken record, Melchsee-Frutt has amazing nature.
-With its lakes, mountains, fresh air, it truly is beautiful here.
+With its lakes, mountains, and fresh air, it truly is beautiful here.

 - Panorama-Lift: A panorama lift takes you to the observation deck, 40 meters above Lake Melch.
 The view from there is amazing: Titlis, Wendenstöcke, and Balmeregghorn are all visible.